1. Click on the Create A New Event button (this appears on the My Events page).

-Enter Event Name
+2. Enter the Event Name

 - Date: Enter the start date of your event.

-- Start Time: Select the start time for your event.
+- Start time: Select the start time for your event.

-- End Time: Select the end time of your event
+- End time: Select the end time of your event.

-• Venue: Enter your event's venue name (if it has one).• Full Address: Enter the street address for your event, e.g. 1 Kent St Sydney and then click Find Address.•A list of matching addresses will be shown – select your address from the list.
+• Venue: Enter your event's venue name (if it has one).• Full Address: Enter the street address for your event, e.g. 1 Kent St Sydney and then click Find Address.- A list of matching addresses will be shown – select your address from the list.

 Click Save Changes to save this section.
 You can click anywhere to edit the details.

 In this section you enter the name and contact details of the event organiser.
 Any event enquires will be directed to this person.

 - Email- The email address you enter here will receive all correspondence relating to this event (purchaser enquiries, order confirmation emails).

 - BCC Order Confirmation Emails- if this is ticked you will receive a copy of the confirmation email that is sent to the ticket purchaser.
 You do not need to keep these emails as you can access all the purchaser information from the event admin area.
 If you like you can however use these emails as a live notification that a sale has just occurred.